 For instance, Photoshelter was able to double their sales because they discovered their visitors were anxious to test the product before purchasing.
 They also discovered that people who tested the product were more likely to continue using it.

 Based on that information, they decided to add a $1 trial offer to their sales page.

 Multi-step landing pages, which we talked about earlier, are another way of getting leads to micro-convert.

-By incorporating a fake, more expensive product into your lineup, you make the one you actually want people to buy not seem to bad anymore.
+By incorporating a false choice, like an overpriced product option, into your lineup, you make your preferred offer not seem so bad anymore.

-He asked them to choose a subscription from a magazine and here were the results:
+He asked them to choose from three magazine subscriptions, and the results were as follows:

 As you can see, almost all students chose Option C, as it appeared to be a better deal overall.

-Give your visitors additional value with discounts, contests, or special or limited time offers.
-This helps create a huge fear of missing out.
+Give your visitors additional value with discounts, contests, or special limited-time offers.
+This can create a huge fear of missing out.

 If you can’t get them to complete the action you wanted, you can at least get their information with another deal — the ol’ switcheroo.